 The Body Positive – which is also part of the fourth feminism wave – has come to stay.
 The movement is showing that no matter what size you are, it is your right to feel beautiful and stylish.

 Unfortunately, not all brands have this mindset yet.
 But plus-size people are showing that they like fashion and want to buy stylish clothes.
-Brands who are already doing it, a lot ahead of those you claim to inclusive, but have only up to size 16.
+Brands who are already doing it, are a lot ahead of those you claim to be inclusive, but have only up to size 16.

 Check out our article about representativeness in fashion for the disabled.